waterthetrees/wtt_front/README.md

 # waterthetrees

 Water The Trees is a platform that crowd sources tree planting and maintenance.
 We believe in the power of trees to restore natural habitat for animals, insects, and fauna.
-We are interesting in continuous massive tree planting events to help sequester carbon and stabilize climate change extremes.
+We are interested in organizing continuous massive tree planting events aimed at helping to sequester carbon and stabilize the extreme effects of climate change.

 ## Join Us!